phaserjs/phaser/README.md

 ## Using Phaser

 Phaser is provided ready compiled in the `build` folder of the repository.
-There you will find both plain and minified versions.
-The plain version is meant for development only.
-The minified version is for production use.
+There are both plain and minified versions.
+The plain version is for use during development and the minified version for production.

-This version of Phaser is 153 KB *gzipped and minified* and contains *both* Arcade Physics **and** P2 Physics.
-We provide Custom Builds for more streamlined versions.
+This current release of Phaser is 153 KB *gzipped and minified*.
+It contains both **Arcade Physics** and **P2 Physics**.
+We also provide streamlined custom builds which are smaller.

 ### Custom Builds

 The custom builds of Phaser are in the `build\custom` folder.

 Phaser includes two physics systems: Arcade Physics and [P2.js](https://schteppe.github.io/p2.js/).
 Arcade Physics is perfect for arcade style games and provides an AABB (bounding box) based collision system.
-P2 however is a full body physics system, complete with springs, materials, constraints and lots more.
+P2 is a full body physics system, complete with springs, materials, constraints and lots more.

-If you don't require P2 then use `phaser-arcade-physics.min.js`.
-It will save  nearly 200 KB from the minified file size.
+If you don't require P2 then use `phaser-arcade-physics.js`.
+It will save  nearly 200 KB from the *minified* file size.

-If you don't need any physics system at all, or are implementing your own, there is an even smaller build: `phaser-no-physics.min.js`.
-This build doesn't include Tilemaps or the Particle Emitter as both rely on Arcade Physics.
+If you don't need physics at all, or are implementing your own, there is an even smaller build: `phaser-no-physics.js`.
+This doesn't include Tilemaps or Particle Emitter support as both rely on Arcade Physics but is even smaller as a result.

-Finally there is `phaser-no-libs.min.js` which is Phaser without any physics support or Pixi.js.
-You will need Pixi.js in order to use Phaser, but this file allows you to package your own custom build of Pixi instead of using the one Phaser provides.
+Finally there is `phaser-no-libs.js` which is Phaser without any physics support or Pixi.js.
+Phaser requires Pixi.js to work, but this build allows you to use your own version of Pixi instead of using the one Phaser provides.

-You can create your own custom build of Phaser by looking at the grunt options and manifests in the tasks folder.
+Create your own custom build by looking at the grunt tasks and manifests in the `tasks` folder.

 ### Building from source

-Should you need to build your own version of Phaser from source you can take advantage of the provided [Grunt](http://gruntjs.com/) scripts.
+Should you wish to build Phaser from source you can take advantage of the provided [Grunt](http://gruntjs.com/) scripts.
+Ensure you have the required packages by running `npm install` first.

 Run `grunt` to perform a default build to the `dist` folder.

-If you have replaced Pixi or p2 as part of your changes then make sure you run `grunt replace`.
-This task will patch their UMD strings so they work properly with Phaser and requireJS.
+If you change either Pixi.js or P2 then use the Grunt tasks `replace:pixi` and `replace:p2`.
+These tasks patch their UMD strings so they work properly with Phaser under requireJS.

 ![div](http://www.phaser.io/images/github-hr.png)

 <a name="requirements"></a>
 ## Requirements

-Phaser requires a modern web browser that supports the canvas tag.
-This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera.
-It also works on mobile devices including the stock Android browser and iOS5 Mobile Safari and above.
-Always be aware of browser limitations: not all features of Phaser work on all browsers.
+Phaser requires a modern web browser that supports the [canvas tag](http://caniuse.com/#feat=canvas).
+This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera on desktop. iOS Safari, Android Browser and Chrome for Android are supported on mobile.

+While Phaser does its best to ensure a consistent cross-platform experience always be aware of browser and device limitations.
+Especially with regard to memory and GPU limits on mobile, and older browser HTML5 compatibility.

 ### IE9

-If you need to support IE9 or Android 2.x **and** want to use P2 Physics then you must use the polyfill found in the `resources/IE9 Polyfill` folder.
-If you don't use P2 Physics (or don't care about IE9!) you can skip this.
+If you need to support IE9 / Android 2.x **and** use P2 physics then you must use the polyfill in the `resources/IE9 Polyfill` folder.
+If you don't use P2 (or don't care about IE9!) you can skip this.

 ### JavaScript and TypeScript

 Phaser is developed in JavaScript.
-We've made no assumptions about how you like to code and were careful not to impose any form of coding structure upon you.
-You won't find Phaser split into modules or relying on 3rd party npm packages.
-That doesn't mean you can't do this, it just means we don't force it upon you.
-If you're a requireJS user you'll find a template in the `resources\Project Templates` folder just for you.
+We've made no assumptions about how you like to code and were careful not to impose a strict structure upon you.
+You won't find Phaser split into modules, requiring a build step, or making you use a class / inheritance OOP approach.
+That doesn't mean you can't do so, it just means we don't *force* you to.
+It's your choice.

-If you code with [TypeScript](http://www.typescriptlang.org/) there is a comprehensive definitions file in the `typescript` folder and tutorials on getting started on our site.
-This definitions file is for TypeScript 1.0+.
-If you are using an earlier version of TypeScript (i.e. 0.9.5) you will need to include the WebGL definitions into your project first.
-This file isn't included with Phaser.
+If you code with [TypeScript](http://www.typescriptlang.org/) there are comprehensive definition files in the `typescript` folder.
+They are for TypeScript 1.0+.
+If using an earlier version of TypeScript (i.e. 0.9.5) you will need to include [WebGL definitions](https://github.com/piersh/WebGL.ts) into your project first.

 ![div](http://www.phaser.io/images/github-hr.png)